Gluten Free Shrimp Scampi

 This post contains affiliate links.

 Sometimes it’s the little things that you miss on the gluten free diet, and for me this meal has been one of them.
 I tried using breadcrumbs, crushed cereal etc. but it was not the same.
 So, I started experimenting with different gluten free crackers.
-For a while, Lance crackers were my go-to, but they have been impossible to find since the pandemic.
+For a while, Lance crackers were my go-to, but they have been almost impossible to find since the pandemic.
 I have since been using Schar Entertainment Crackers and they are a good alternative.

 Ingredients: